tomarmenta86/TJ-PWA_TextEditor/README.md

 ## Questions

 Reach out with any questions and inquiries at tomarmenta86@gmail.com.
-You can also find similar work at https://github.com/Tomarmenta86
+You can also find similar work at [Tomarmenta86](https://github.com/Tomarmenta86) on Github